itcig/git-sandbox/README.md

 1. Now that we've got an incorrect PR on the _main_ branch we can fix it using `git rebase`
 1. Locally checkout the _main_ branch `git checkout main`
 1. Make sure you've got the most recent changes `git pull origin main`
-1. Now lets find the commit hash we'd like to roll back to `git log` will display all the commits on the branch from most recent to oldest
+1. Now lets find the commit we'd like to roll back to `git log` will display all the commits on the branch from most recent to oldest
 1. Find the commit you'd like to roll back to and count how many commits came after it
     - Assuming the PR commit you made is the only commit we'd like to remove, the number of commits above the last good commit should be 1
 1. Press `q` to quit out of the log